hyperledger/iroha/docs/source/core_concepts/glossary.rst

 --------------------

 Hyperledger Iroha supports both push and pull interaction mode with a client.
 A client that uses pull mode requests status updates about transactions from Iroha peer by sending transaction hashes and awaiting a response.
-In contrary push interaction is done over the listening of an event stream for each transaction.
+On the contrary, push interaction is performed by listening of an event stream for each transaction.
 In any of these modes, the set of transaction statuses is the same:

  .. image:: ./../../image_assets/tx_status.png